BolunDai0216/FR3Setup/docs/source/vicon_setup/index.md

 - Under `Set Volume Origin`, press start and then `Set origin`.
 You should be able to see the wand.
 You can now switch off the wand and keep it aside.

-- If you do not see the wand markers, go to the `Object` menu, and under `Object Tracking Mode`, make sure `Track` is unselected.
+- If the wand markers are not visible in the window, go to the `Object` menu, and under `Object Tracking Mode`, make sure `Track` is unselected.

 ```{image} ../imgs/track_mode_selection.png
 :alt: Track mode selection